-- Public Surveys: Nine public imaging surveys are being carried out on the VISTA and VST telescopes.
-Public spectroscopic surveys are being carried out on the NTT telescope (EFOSC2 & SOFI), and on the UT2 telescope (FLAMES/GIRAFFE & UVES).
-Further details are available on the ESO Public Surveys Projects webpage. - Overheads: All proposals (Service Mode or Visitor Mode) must include all overheads when computing the total observing time request (see the Overheads webpage). - Non-standard observing configurations: The use of non-standard instrumental modes, configurations or filters requires the prior approval by the ESO User Support Department.
-A detailed justification should be sent to usd-help@eso.org at least two weeks before the proposal submission deadline (also see 6.2). - Backup programme: Although Phase 1 proposals requesting Visitor Mode do not need to include backup targets and/or a backup programme, the observer should prepare one in case of unfavourable weather conditions.
-The original science goals must be adhered to in this backup scenario.
-Approval of a backup programme must be sought at least one month in advance through the change request form as described in Section 5.1. - The ESO Science Data Products Forum: This is a platform that enables users of ESO instruments to share ideas, methods, software and data to assist with the production of science data products from ESO telescopes.
-Users are encouraged to contribute on any topic related to the reduction, calibration and analysis of science data from ESO instruments. - Paranal - Observing mode on the VLT: Departures from the observing mode requested by the proposers may be implemented by ESO so as to achieve a balanced distribution between Service Mode and Visitor Mode.
+- Duplications: Proposers must use the Science Archive Facility to check if observations equivalent to the proposed ones have been performed already.
+Proposers must check that their planned observations do not duplicate Guaranteed Time proposals for Period 99 (see GTO for Period 99) or ongoing Public Survey observations. - Public Surveys: Eight public imaging surveys are currently being carried out on the VISTA and VST telescopes.
+Seven new VISTA Public Surveys have been approved and are scheduled to start observations in P99, as the five ongoing VISTA public surveys near completion.
+In addition two public spectroscopic surveys are being carried on UT3 (VIMOS) telescopes, with another two nearing completion on the NTT (EFOSC2 & SOFI) and on UT2 (FLAMES/GIRAFFE & UVES) in P98.
+Further details are available on the ESO Public Surveys Projects webpage. - Overheads: Proposals must include all overheads when computing the total observing time request for both Service Mode and Visitor Mode runs (see the Overheads webpage). - Non-standard observing configurations: The use of non-standard instrumental modes, configurations or filters requires the prior approval by the ESO User Support Department.
+A detailed justification should be sent to usd-help@eso.org at least two weeks before the proposal submission deadline.
+If proposers wish to use non-standard filters on cryogenic instruments, further restrictions apply.
+See Section 6.2 for more details. - Backup programme: Approval of a backup programme for Visitor Mode runs must be sought at least two weeks in advance of the observing run through the change request form as described in Section 5.1.
+Requests sent on shorter notice, in particular within less than 48 hours from the start of the run, may not be processed on time.
+In those cases, the corresponding data will not be accessible from the ESO Science Archive Facility until the request is approved. - The ESO Science Data Products Forum: This is a platform that enables users of ESO instruments to share ideas, methods, software and data to assist with the preparation of science data products from ESO telescopes.
+Users are encouraged to contribute on any topic related to the reduction, calibration and analysis of science data from ESO instruments.